elemental-lf/benji/docs/source/restore.rst

 device will initiate a copy-on-write (COW) of the original blocks to a new *version* which is dynamically created by Benji.

-After disconnecting the NBD device Benji will start to fixate the COW *version*.
+Without the ``-d`` option, after disconnecting the NBD device Benji will start to fixate the COW *version*.
 Depending on how many changes have been done to the original *version* this will take some time!::

     INFO: [127.0.0.1:46526] disconnecting